iSchoen/Hono-FBR/README.md

 app.route(
     "",
     await getRoutes({
-        path: "./path/to/routes",
+        path: Deno.cwd() + "/routes",   // must be an absolute path
         filePattern: "page.tsx",        // can be a string or regex expression
         fnPattern: "Page"               // name of the fn that Hono FBR should look for })
 )